SayantanRC/Migrate-files/troubleshooting.md

 2. Extract the zip file, replace the verify.sh script, zip it again.

 You should be able to flash the file now without any problem.
 YOU WILL NEED TO INSTALL THE HELPER APK SEPARATELY i.e manually.
-You can get the apk either from [here](https://github.com/SayantanRC/Migrate-files/blob/master/helper.apk?raw=true) or under the "system" directory inside the backup.zip file which you flashed from TWRP.
+You can get the apk either from [the section above](https://github.com/SayantanRC/Migrate-files/blob/master/troubleshooting.md#migrate-helper-apk) or under the "system" directory inside the backup.zip file which you flashed from TWRP.